BA(Economics) MEc Macq.,CA ACIS

 |Fax||+61 2 9351 4567|

 Mark Freeman has been active leading and promoting student-centred learning and innovation within business higher education and professional practice for nearly thirty years.
 Currently Mark provides University of Sydney Business School leadership through his role as Director Accreditation.
 Prior roles included Director Centre to Advance Learning in Economics and Business and Associate Dean (Learning and Teaching).
 Prior to joining the University of Sydney, Mark held various academic positions in finance and work-based learning at the University of Technology Sydney, as senior learning consultant with the Institute of Chartered Accountants in Australia and as an accountant and financial analyst with CSR Limited.
-Mark has received multiple awards for excellence in teaching from University of Technology Sydney, the accounting and educational technology professions, peak body Business Higher Education Roundtable and the Australian government - most recently the BHERT 2012 Award for Outstanding Achievement in Excellence in Accounting Teaching Collaboration.
+Mark has received multiple awards for excellence in teaching from University of Technology Sydney, the accounting and educational technology professions, peak body Business Higher Education Roundtable and the Australian government - most recently the AFAANZ 2013 Outstanding Contribution to Accounting and Finance Education Award.
 His research and innovation now primarily relate to learning and assessment, including benchmarking, to ensure graduates develop and achieve the appropriate capabilities.

 Establishing the Australian Business Deans Council (ABDC) Teaching and Learning Network in 2004 as Chair, Mark currently remains on the Executive.
 Appointed 2009 as inaugural Discipline Scholar, Mark led the Learning Networks strategy for Business, Management and Economics for the Australian Learning and Teaching Council.
 Anticipating the new national higher education regulatory environment, he facilitated accounting as the first business discipline to set threshold learning standards in 2010.
 Appointed 2011 as ABDC Scholar, Mark facilitates business disciplines to assess, as well as set, minimum national learning standards for bachelor and coursework master degrees.